ska-sa/dc_sand/utilities/network_udp_packet_timing/readme.md

 [powertop](https://01.org/powertop) utility.

 C-states can be disabled in system bios or by modifying some grub utilities.
-C-states have not yet been disabled but a reduction in performance when a stream first starts transmitting has been observed and this has been attributed to the CPU switching from low power to high power C-states.
+C-states have not yet been disabled but a reduction in performance when a stream first starts transmitting has been observed - this has been attributed to the CPU switching from low power to high power C-states.

 #TODO: Disable C-states